micro-ROS/system_modes/system_modes_examples/README.md

 * The *drive\_base* node has a default mode, a *FAST* mode, and a *SLOW* mode, configuring different values for its *max_speed* and its controller (*PID* or *MPC*).
 * The *actuation* system comprises of these two nodes.
 It has a default mode, a *PERFORMANCE* mode, and a *MODERATE* mode, changing the modes of its two nodes accordingly.

+An additional SMH file [example_modes_with_namespaces.yaml](./example_modes.yaml) demonstates how system modes work with namespaces.
+The node setup and service calls of the example have to be adapted accordingly, e.g., starting two *manipulator* nodes with namespaces `left` resp. `right`.

 ## Running the Example

 ### Setup